-4. Mechanisms for approval of cleanup plans, and verification and certification that cleanup is complete.
-The goal for this element is to have states and tribes include in their response program mechanisms to approve cleanup plans and to verify that response actions are complete, including a requirement for certification or similar documentation from the state, the tribe, or a licensed site professional that the response action is complete.
+4. Mechanisms for approval of a cleanup plan, and verification and certification that cleanup is complete.
+EPA's goal in funding activities under this element is to have states and tribes include in their response program mechanisms to approve cleanup plans and to verify that response actions are complete, including a requirement for certification or similar documentation from the state, the tribe, or a licensed site professional that the response action is complete.
 Written approval by a state or tribal response program official of a proposed cleanup plan is an example of an approval mechanism.

 VI.
 Public Record Requirement

-In order to be eligible for section 128(a) funding, states and tribes (including those with MOAs) must establish and maintain a public record system, as described below, to enable meaningful public participation (refer to Section V.3 above).
+In order to be eligible for section 128(a) funding, states and tribes (including those with MOAs) must establish and maintain a public record system, as described below.
+The public record should be made available to provide a mechanism for meaningful public participation (refer to Section V.3 above).
 Specifically, under section 128(b)(1)(C), states and tribes must:

 Section 128(a) funds may be used to maintain and make available a public record system that meets the requirements discussed above.